RIPE-NCC/whois/README.RDAP.md

 Multiple organisation phone attributes are returned, but not with preferences
 ----------------------------------------------------------------------------------------
 Preferences are not assigned to multiple phone elements.
+The prioritise of the attributes in RPSL objects are unknown, therefore it is not possible to figure out the priority of the phone elements.

+According to [rfc6350](https://www.rfc-editor.org/rfc/rfc6350) preference parameters are OPTIONAL.

 Flat AS Model
 ----------------------------------------
 We support flat model and not hierarchical model in our autnum queries.
-This means that for an autnum for which we have registration authority but that has not been further delegated by us will respond with a Not Found.
+This means that for an autnum for which we have registration authority but that has not been further delegated by us the service will respond with a Not Found.

 For more information refer to https://bitbucket.org/nroecg/nro-rdap-profile/raw/v1/nro-rdap-profile.txt section 6.1.2.3.
 Flat model